halfburnttoast/Dungeon-Cross/README.md

 If you like this game, please checkout the other amazing puzzle games by Zachtronics.

 ------------
-**NOTE:** This program is still in alpha development stage, expect unusual behavior.
+**NOTE:** This program is still in the alpha development stage, expect unusual behavior.
 User interface, gameplay mechanics, graphics, sound effects, music, and keybindings are all subject to change at any time without warning.

-All the sprites, music, and sound effects listed in credits are, to the best of my understanding, licensed as Creative Commons.
+All the sprites, music, and sound effects listed in the credits are, to the best of my understanding, licensed as Creative Commons.

 ------------